DanTheMan827/3DSafe/INSTALLATION.md

 ### Installation procedure
 1. Make a NAND backup.
 This is essential, as if something goes wrong during installation you will be able to restore it (but you'll need a hardmod to do this)
-2. Store your NAND backup safely along with your OTP.
-You will need these if you forget the PIN.
+2. Store your NAND backup safely.
 3. Download and extract the latest 3DSafe release, and copy payload_stage1.bin and payload_stage2.bin to the a9lh folder on the root directory of your 3DS SD card
 4. Copy the 3dsafe folder from the 3DSafe release to the root of your SD card
 5. Check the MD5 sums of both payloads on the SD card using [these instructions](MD5.md).